Overview of Protein Assays Methods

 Protein quantitation is often necessary before processing protein samples for isolation, separation and analysis by chromatographic, electrophoretic and immunochemical techniques.
 Depending on the accuracy required and the amount and purity of the protein available, different methods are appropriate for determining protein concentration.

-Instead, several colorimetric, reagent-based protein assay techniques have been developed that are used by nearly every laboratory involved in protein research.
-Protein is added to the reagent, producing a color change in proportion to the amount added.
-Proteins concentration is determined by reference to a standard curve consisting of known concentrations of a purified reference protein.
+Instead, several colorimetric and fluorescent, reagent-based protein assay techniques have been developed that are used by nearly every laboratory involved in protein research.
+Protein is added to the reagent, producing a color change or increased fluorescence in proportion to the amount added.
+Protein concentration is determined by reference to a standard curve consisting of known concentrations of a purified reference protein.
 These protein assay techniques can be divided into two groups based on the type of chemistry involved.

 |Type: Assay based on||Example Thermo Scientific Pierce Protein Assays|